-Instructions: On the DSM-5 Level 1 cross-cutting questionnaire you just completed, you indicated that during the past 2 weeks you (the individual receiving care) have been bothered by "sleeping less than usual, but still having a lot of energy" and/or "starting lots more projects than usual or doing more risky things than usual" at a mild or greater level of severity.
+Instructions to parent/guardian: On the DSM-5 Level 1 cross-cutting questionnaire you just completed, you indicated that during the past 2 weeks your child receiving care has been bothered by "sleeping less than usual, but still have a lot of energy" and/or "only sleeping for a short time at night" at a mild or greater level of severity.
 The five statement groups or questions below ask about these feelings in more detail.

-1. Please read each group of statements/question carefully.

-- 2. Choose the one statement in each group that best describes the way you (the individual receiving care) have been feeling for the past week. - 3.
+- 1. Please read each group of statements/question carefully. - 2.
+Choose the one statement in each group that best describes the way your child has been feeling for the past week. - 3.
 Check the box (\checkmark or x) next to the number/statement selected. - 4.
 Please note: The word "occasionally" when used here means once or twice; "often" means several times or more and "frequently" means most of the time.

-Clinician Use

-Question 1 Item score

-1 I do not feel happier or more cheerful than usual.

-2 I occasionally feel happier or more cheerful than usual.
-4

-3 I often feel happier or more cheerful than usual. -

-4 I feel happier or more cheerful than usual most of the time.

-5 I feel happier of more cheerful than usual all of the time.

-Question 2

-1 I do not feel more self-confident than usual.

-2 I occasionally feel more self-confident than usual.

-3 I often feel more self-confident than usual.

-4 I frequently feel more self-confident than usual.

-5 I feel extremely self-confident all of the time.

-Question 3

-1 I do not need less sleep than usual.

-2 I occasionally need less sleep than usual.

-3 I often need less sleep than usual.

-4 I frequently need less sleep than usual.

-5 I can go all day and all night without any sleep and still not feel tired.

-Question 4

-1 I do not talk more than usual.

-2 I occasionally talk more than usual.

-3 I often talk more than usual.

-4 I frequently talk more than usual.

-5 I talk constantly and cannot be interrupted.

-Question 5

-1 I have not been more active (either socially, sexually, at work, home, or school) than usual.

-2 I have occasionally been more active than usual.

-3 I have often been more active than usual.

-4 I have frequently been more active than usual.

-5 I am constantly more active or on the go all the time.

-Total/Partial Raw Score:

-Prorated Total Raw Score:
+Clinician Use Question 1 Item score 1 He/she does not feel happier or more cheerful than usual.
+2 He/she occasionally feels happier or more cheerful than usual.
+3 He/she often feels happier or more cheerful than usual.
+4 He/she feels happier or more cheerful than usual most of the time.
+5 He/she feels happier of more cheerful than usual all of the time.
+Question 2 1 He/she does not feel more self-confident than usual.
+2 He/she occasionally feels more self-confident than usual.
+3 He/she often feels more self-confident than usual.
+4 He/she frequently feels more self-confident than usual.
+5 He/she feels extremely self-confident all of the time.
+Question 3 1 He/she does not need less sleep than usual.
+2 He/she occasionally needs less sleep than usual.
+3 He/she often needs less sleep than usual.
+4 He/she frequently needs less sleep than usual.
+5 He/she can go all day and all night without any sleep and still not feel tired.
+Question 4 1 He/she does not talk more than usual.
+2 He/she occasionally talks more than usual.
+3 He/she often talks more than usual.
+4 He/she frequently talks more than usual.
+5 He/she talks constantly and cannot be interrupted.
+Question 5 1 He/she has not been more active (either socially, sexually, at work, home, or school) than usual.
+2 He/she has occasionally been more active than usual.
+3 He/she has often been more active than usual.
+4 He/she has frequently been more active than usual.
+5 He/she is constantly more active or on the go all the time.
+Total/Partial Raw Score: Prorated Total Raw Score: (if 1 item left unanswered)